Tax Deductions for Drivers, Creators & Consultants in 2026

 What tax deductions can rideshare and delivery drivers claim?

-Rideshare and delivery drivers can deduct business mileage (72.5 cents per mile in 2026), phone and data plan costs used for navigation and dispatch apps, car washes, roadside assistance memberships, parking and toll fees for business trips, vehicle maintenance, and supplies like phone mounts and insulated delivery bags.
+Rideshare and delivery drivers can deduct business mileage (72.5 cents per mile, estimated for 2026; verify at IRS.gov), phone and data plan costs used for navigation and dispatch apps, car washes, roadside assistance memberships, parking and toll fees for business trips, vehicle maintenance, and supplies like phone mounts and insulated delivery bags.
 Most drivers benefit from the standard mileage rate, but those with expensive vehicles may save more with the actual expense method.

 Do freelance photographers need receipts for equipment purchases?